Satisfraction/html-css-js-magic/Bild Auswahl/README.md

 ## License

-This code is released under the [MIT License](https://github.com/Satisfraction/html-css-js-magic/blob/main/LICENSE).
-Feel free to modify and use it according to your needs.
+This code is released under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute it as needed.